saiv20/saiv20.github.io/_pages/about.md

 Hello there!
 <p align="justify">
 I am a graduate student at Northeastern University, where I am pursuing my Master's in Robotics.
 My interests primarily lie in Motion Planning and Computer Vision.
 At Northeastern, I am actively delving into the intricacies of autonomous systems, seeking a profound understanding of their elements.
-Currently, I am looking for Co-op opportunities starting <strong>Summer 2024</strong>.
+Currently, I am looking for Co-op opportunities.
 </p>
 <p align="justify">
-In the course of my previous professional roles, I actively engaged in <strong>Path Planning and Control for Autonomous Systems</strong>.
-A significant portion of my responsibilities involved leveraging Robot Operating System (ROS) and Python to design and implement solutions.
+In the course of my previous professional roles, I actively engaged in <strong>Path Planning, Computer Vision and Control for Autonomous Systems</strong>.
+A significant portion of my responsibilities involved leveraging Robot Operating System (ROS), Python, MATLAB, and C++ to design and implement solutions.
 </p>
 <p align="justify">
 I pursued my Bachelor's in Mechanical Engineering with a Minor in Robotics and Automation from Birla Institute of Technology and Science, Pilani.
 During this time, I worked on applications of Artificial Intelligence in Mechanical Systems.